AlokTakshak/create-react-webpack/template/README.md

 Start the development server on default port `8080`.<br>
 Starts server in hot mode preserves state of component also if any while applying hot load patch.

+### `npm run docker:dev`

+Start the development server inside the docker container.<br>
+Maps machines port `8080` to `docker` container port `8080`.<br>
+Helpful in case you want to do development inside container keeping the environment same for everyone, removes the need for changing node version for different applications.

 ### `npm test`

 Launches Test Runner in the intreactive manner.